deconst/deconst-docs/developing/terminology.rst

     By convention, these are URLs that join the base URL of the :term:`content repository` with the relative path of the rendered output page.

     When making calls to the content API, the content ID must be URL encoded.
-For example, https%3A%2F%2Fgithub.com%2Frackerlabs%2Fdocs-container-service is the content ID for
+For example, ``https%3A%2F%2Fgithub.com%2Frackerlabs%2Fdocs-container-service`` is the encoded form of the content ID ``github.com/rackerlabs/docs-container-service``.
-    the GitHub repository on github.com/rackerlabs/docs-container-service.

     Examples: